 In deciding whether a contract is unfair or harsh, the courts will only take into account:

 - the terms of the contract when it was made

 - the relative bargaining strengths of the parties to the contract and, if applicable, any person acting on behalf of the parties

-- whether any undue influence or pressure was exerted upon, or any unfair tactics were used against, a party to the contract
+- whether any pressure or unfair tactics were used to influence a party to the contract

-- whether the contract provides total remuneration that is or is likely to be less than that of an employee performing similar work
+- whether the worker would be earning less under the contract than an employee performing similar work

 - any other matters the courts consider relevant.

-If the court forms an opinion that the contract is unfair or harsh, the court may make an order setting aside all or part of the contract, or an order varying the terms of the contract.
+If the court decides that the contract is unfair or harsh, the court may invalidate all or part of the contract, or order changes to its terms.

 For more information on contractor’s rights, please review the independent contractors section of business.gov.au.
 You can also contact business.gov.au on 13 28 46.